 - Combine flour mixture, banana mixture, and pecans.
 Stir until combined.

-- Pour into a greased loaf pan.
+- Pour into the prepared loaf pan.
 (I also like to add a few more chopped pecans on top for looks.)
-Bake at 350 degrees F for 45 to 50 minutes, or until a toothpick inserted in the center comes out clean.
+Bake for 45 to 50 minutes, or until a toothpick inserted in the center comes out clean.